 How to use carrot tops

 You can use carrot tops in pesto as I’ve done here, or other herb-based sauces like chimichurri sauce or Italian salsa verde.

 Carrot leaves are also great addition to homemade vegetable stock, smoothies and salad!

-This recipe comes together in mere minutes, with only 4 ingredients!
-I omitted the parmesan cheese and made my carrot top pesto recipe vegan, and it didn’t sacrifice flavor in the slightest.
+This carrot top pesto recipe comes together in mere minutes, with only 4 ingredients!
+I omitted the parmesan cheese and made this recipe vegan, and it didn’t sacrifice flavor in the slightest.

 - 1/3 cup toasted walnut pieces

 - 6 tablespoons olive oil or algae oil

 - Place the carrot tops, lemon juice, walnuts and salt in the bowl of a food processor.
 Pulse until coarsely chopped, then scrape down the sides of the bowl.